 It’s all very energetic, isn’t it?
 So energetic, upbeat, extroverted, enthusiastic, vigorous, and grand that it tires me out me just to talk about it.

-Maybe it’s because I’m in my mid-sixties that I think of this story as a young person’s story, a story for people with their whole lives ahead of them, for young adults searching for a way of life that is distinctive and worthwhile and who may still have that glorious, much-needed capacity to ignore the shadows ahead and throw caution to the wind.
+Maybe it’s because I’m in my seventies that I think of this story as a young person’s story, a story for people with their whole lives ahead of them, for young adults searching for a way of life that is distinctive and worthwhile and who may still have that glorious, much-needed capacity to ignore the shadows ahead and throw caution to the wind.

 Now, I know that’s wrong.
 This story isn’t just for young people.
 It’s also for people like me who are a little long in the tooth and crinkly around the edges.
 We are also capable of responding enthusiastically to the call of God.
 Not with youthful enthusiasm, perhaps, but with mature enthusiasm, with a deep and knowing eagerness.

-We may not leap to our feet when Jesus calls, but we would if we could, and what our stiffer limbs balk at, our hearts can still embrace with alacrity.
+We may not leap to our feet when Jesus calls, but we would if we could, and what our stiffer limbs balk at, our hearts can still embrace with nimbleness.
 We are age-appropriate disciples, offering ourselves to the adventure any way we can.
 We older generations have been following Jesus since we were young people.
 Now that we are not so young, we can—and do—persist in choosing him.
 This long habit of discipleship has made all the difference to us.
 When Jesus calls, we still find some way to go.

 And he is still calling.
 He does not come preaching the way of our God just once.
 He calls us to the Christian journey all the time.
 Life is always changing, and the spirit is always inviting us deeper.
 Each new circumstance contains a new call.
 His invitation is never a one-off deal, never take it or leave it, once and for all.
 Jesus comes down to the lakeshore every day.
 So I know very well that the gospel’s invitation is to everyone, and in every moment.
 Whether we are young or old or in between, this energetic story of a new way of life is and can be anybody’s story, at any stage of life.